gevhaz/hugo-theme-notrack/README.md

 * resume-entry

-Container just creates a div with a specified class (call it "resume-content" in order for the css to work. `resume-section` needs a title which will be shown to the left of it's content (if it can fit on the screen, otherwise it's on top).
+Container just creates a div with a specified class (call it "resume-content" in order for the CSS to work. `resume-section` needs a title which will be shown to the left of it's content (if it can fit on the screen, otherwise it's on top).
 Within this, you put one or more `resume-entry` shortcodes.
 First of all, this shortcode takes the three